xpack/cli-start-options-ts/README.md

 The documentation metadata follows the [JSdoc](http://usejsdoc.org) tags.

-To enforce checking at file level, add the following comment to each file:
+To enforce checking at file level, add the following comments right after the `use strict`:

 ```
 'use strict'